Dimev/Realistic-Atmosphere-Godot-and-UE4/usage/ue4.md

 | light_direction| the direction of the light (post process only, as it's not needed with the material version)
 | planet_position| where the atmosphere is, in world space (post process only)

+### Proportional version
-The proportional version makes most parameters dependant on the planet and atmo radius, making it easier to change the size of the atmosphere
+The proportional version makes some parameters dependant on the planet and atmo radius.
+This means you don't have to adjust everything when you scale the planet and atmosphere.
+Internally it's the same, so with the right setup it looks exactly the same